All Episodes

 Yeah, look at all that infrastructure.

-A news story describing a successful launch of China's long-awaited space mission, including detailed dialogue between astronauts launched on the internet Thursday hours before the rocket even left the ground.
+A news story describing a successful launch of China's long-awaited space mission, including detailed dialogue between astronauts launched on the internet Thursday, hours before the rocket even left the ground.

-Somebody tell somebody tell Obama.
+Somebody tell Obama.

-By the way, Obama didn't start talking about CEO pay and uh golden parachutes till April of this year, and he says that he's the one that blew the whistle on that.
+By the way, Obama didn't start talking about CEO pay and the golden parachutes till April of this year.

-He might Have blown something, but it wasn't a whistle.
+He might have blown something, but it wasn't a whistle.

 All right.